ghoshp83/TelecomCloudAnalytics/README.md

     a) config
     b) configcopy

-5. Now, use the following command to change “AllRules.xml” file vi AllRules.xml
-6. Please carefully follow the instruction as mentioned in the xml file.
-Mentioning below few important points –
+5. For making any changes in “AllRules.xml” file, please carefully follow the instruction as mentioned in the xml file.
+    Mentioning below few important points here –>

     a)	All the rule statements should be under “AllRules” root xml tag
     b)	All the rule statements should be enclosed with a UNIQUE tab name for each rule
     c)	One can make changes at any point of in xml file, the new change (addition/modification) will get reflected within data polling         interval as mentioned in “Input.xml” file.
     d)	Individual rule syntax has been mentioned in AllRules.xml file itself
-e)	Please contact admin team if any further queries or clarification